extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-icons/README.md

 Handles icon assets referenced in an extension manifest and emits them into the final build output.
 It also adds those files to the compilation file-dependency graph so changes are picked up in subsequent builds.
 If an icon is missing, we fail fast at compile time to prevent the browser from crashing or refusing to load the extension.
 This module is part of the [Extension.js](https://extension.js.org) project.

 Emits files referenced by icon-related manifest fields into the appropriate output folders.
-When used inside Extension.js, the orchestrator computes `includeList`/`excludeList` for you; when used standalone, you can pass them manually.
+When used inside Extension.js, the orchestrator computes `includeList` for you; when used standalone, you can pass it manually.

 Output mapping: